pygame-community/LegacyWeeklyChallenges/general_instructions.md

 ### Setup Code

-The setup code in [`base/`](./base) consists of a simple top down game with trees and ghosts moving around.
+The setup code in the challenge `base/` folder consists of a simple game prototype.
+It is meant to be used as a starting point and for inspiration.
+However, you can completely remove it and start something from scratch if you want to.
+If you want to, you can also use a small game that you were already developing, but it should not have already solved the challenge: the part of the submission that solves the challenge must be *new* work.

-To get started, duplicate the whole `base` folder and rename the copy with your username (will call it `yourname/` from now on).
+To get started, **duplicate** the whole `base` folder and rename the copy with your username (will call it `yourname/` from now on).
 All your modifications should be inside the `yourname/` folder, otherwise it would be impossible to have a showcase of all the submissions.

+> Please do NOT modify the base folder.
+Copy and paste it instead.

 In this `yourname/` folder, you'll find a `main.py` file.
 This is the entry point of your submission and where most of your code will go.